simonknittel/static-site-generator/documentation/set-up-a-new-project.md

 1. Create a new project on Sentry and add your public DSN to [scripts.js](./source/assets/scripts/scripts.js#L2)
 1. Uncomment Raven.js on [base.jade](./source/_partials/base.jade#L57)

-# Next
+## Continuous integration and deployment
-If you are interested in Continuous Integration and Deployment checkout [continuous-integration.md](./continuous-integration.md)
+If you are interested in continuous integration and deployment checkout [continuous-integration.md](./continuous-integration.md)